 Brazil has just launched two new oil tankers, one a supertanker, in a bid by the government to keep oil import costs as low as possible.

-Brazil has just launched two new oil tankers, one a supertanker, in a bid by the government to keep oil import costs as low as possible.
+Background: Brazil has just launched two new oil tankers, one a supertanker, in a bid by the government to keep oil import costs as low as possible.
 Although Brazil produces some oil, its main supplies are still imported.
 Brazilian officials hope that using their own vessels to ship their oil will reduce costs.

 SYNOPSIS: Brazil formed its own shipbuilding industry -- ISHIBRAS -- in 1959 and since then has established its own large merchant fleet.
 The latest additions are two tankers, and when launched (5 July) immediately increased the size of the fleet by five per cent.

 The smaller of the two weighs just under eighteen thousand tons.
 She's the Diva -- but her larger sister ship the Barao de Maua weighs closer to two-hundred eighty thousand tons.
 Brazil's president Joao Figueiredo led the ceremonies.